 Beto Juárez, Jr. the University of Denver’s first Hispanic dean, began his tenure at the Sturm College of Law in July, 2006.
 An accomplished scholar, lawyer and administrator, Dean Juárez came to DU from St. Mary’s University School of Law in San Antonio, Texas, where he was a law professor and an associate dean for academic and student affairs.
 Dean Juárez has taught courses in Civil Procedure, Civil Rights, Conflict of Laws, Federal Courts, Professional Responsibility, and Remedies, as well as a seminar on Language Rights.
 His research interests include employment discrimination, language rights, legal history, race, and religion and the law, and he has published extensively, presenting his work throughout the United States and Mexico.
 Dean Juárez served as a Visiting Professor of Law at the University of Oregon Law School during the 2001-2002 academic year, and was an associate professor of law at the Council on Legal Educational Opportunity Institute at the University of Missouri-Columbia School of Law during the Summer of 1991.
 He began his career as a staff attorney for the Gulf Coast Legal Foundation in Galveston, Texas, where he practiced poverty law, with an emphasis on family and housing law; he then moved onto Mexican American Legal Defense and Educational Fund (MALDEF), a civil rights law firm, as a staff attorney in their San Antonio office.
 After four years, he was named MALDEF’s Regional Counsel and Employment Program Director in their LA office, where he supervised a staff of 13, including five attorneys.
 He also supervised employment discrimination litigation brought by attorneys in five regional offices nationwide.
 Juárez earned an A.B. degree in History from Stanford University and a J.D. from the University of Texas School of Law in 1981.
 He chairs the Board of Directors of the Journal of Law and Religion, and served on that board since 2002.
 He also serves on the board of directors of the Society of American Law Teachers (SALT), and served as Co-President from 2004-2006.

-Margaret Kwoka is a graduate of Brown University and Northeastern University School of Law and a former education volunteer with Peace Corps in Burkina Faso.
+Margaret Kwoka iis a graduate of Brown University and Northeastern University School of Law and a former education volunteer with Peace Corps in Burkina Faso.
 She clerked for Chief Justice Phillip Rapoza, Massachusetts Appeals Court, and Judge Michael Murphy, U.S. Court of Appeals for the Tenth Circuit.
 Prior to joining the faculty at the University of Denver, Professor Kwoka was an Assistant Professor at John Marshall Law School in Chicago and a Lecturer at George Washington University School of Law.
 She also practiced as an attorney at Public Citizen Litigation Group, a public interest law firm in Washington, D.C., where she focused on government transparency litigation in federal court.
 Professor Kwoka’s research and teaching interests center on civil procedure and procedural justice, administrative law and judicial review of agency actions, federal court litigation, and government transparency.
-Her articles have appeared in the Boston College Law Review, the American University Law Review, the Harvard Journal on Legislation, and the Loyola University Chicago Law Journal, among others.
+Her articles have appeared in the UC Davis Law Review, Boston College Law Review, Maryland Law Review, American University Law Review, and Harvard Journal on Legislation, among others.
+She was also recently named the inaugural winner of the Society of American Law Teachers (SALT) Junior Faculty Teaching Award.

 Christopher Lasch has been litigating to protect his clients’ constitutional rights since 1996.
 After graduating from Yale Law School, Chris worked for three years as a public defender in Louisville, Kentucky.
 He represented hundreds of clients in the adult trial division and was a member of the capital trial division for nearly two years.
 In 2000, Chris partnered with another former defender to form a small private law firm dedicated to criminal defense and civil rights litigation.
 He continued to represent those accused of crimes in Kentucky’s trial courts, and broadened his practice to include appellate, postconviction, and federal habeas corpus litigation on behalf of convicted prisoners.
 His firm brought civil rights actions and tried civil rights cases in both state and federal courts.
 In 2006, Chris became a Robert M. Cover Clinical Teaching Fellow at the Yale Law School, where he taught in numerous clinics, including the Capital Punishment Clinic, Criminal Defense Project, and the Worker and Immigrant Rights Advocacy Clinic.
 After serving as a Visiting Assistant Clinical Professor at the Suffolk University Law School during the 2009-10 academic year, where as a teacher of the Suffolk Defenders Clinic he supervised students defending criminal cases in the Boston Municipal Court system, Chris came to the Sturm College of Law to teach in the Criminal Defense Clinic.
 His scholarship focuses on the availability of constitutional remedies in federal habeas and state postconviction litigation, and on the intersection of criminal and immigration law.